Skip to content

 WHAT WE DON’T WANT:

-Sophistry, pedantry, life lessons, warm beer.
+Sophistry, pedantry, life lessons, poetry, warm beer.

 TECHNICAL RULES FOR SUBMITTING: